Sleeve gastrectomy for first-degree obesity patients

 - Depression and psychological problems.

-- Low testosterone in men: Sleeve gastrectomy can increase testosterone level.
+- Low testosterone in men: Sleeve gastrectomy can increase testosterone levels.

 - Urine Incontinence.

-What are the benefits of using the Laparoscopy in sleeve gastrectomy operation?
+What are the benefits of using Laparoscopy in sleeve gastrectomy operation?

 1- Pain relief after the operation